biom8er/phymes/README.md

 ## Introduction

-Welcome to the parallel hypergraph messaging stream project.
+🤔 What is PHYMES?

-Phymes core algorithm is based on directed hypergraphs to provide the expressivity needed to model the heterogeneity and complexity of the real world.
+PHYMES (Parallel HYpergraph MEssaging Streams) is a message passing algorithm based on directed hypergraphs which provide the expressivity needed to model the heterogeneity and complexity of the real world.

+🤔 What can PHYMES do?

 Phymes can be used to build scalable Agentic AI workflows, (hyper)-graph algorithms, and world simulators.
-The implementation of Phymes takes inspiration from [DataFusion], [Pregel], and [PyG].
-See GitHub Pages for guides and tutorials.

-Phymes is...
+🤔 Why PHYMES?

 🔐 written 100% in [Rust] for performance, safety, and security.<br>
 🏛️ built on top of well-established open-source projects [Arrow] and [Candle] with full-stack support from [Tokio], [Dioxus], and [Wasmtime].<br>